jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

 WORKDIR $APP_HOME
 ```

-The application will live, and all commands we run through Docker will run, in
+The application will live, and all commands you run through Docker will run, in
 `/usr/src/app`.

 ```docker